Procedure for handling asbestos

 Any building owned by Kansas State University must be properly inspected for the presence of friable and nonfriable asbestos prior to demolition or renovation of the building.
 Building includes any institutional, commercial, public, industrial, residential or farm structure.
-Contact Facilities Planning or the Division of Public Safety for assistance.
+Contact Facilities Planning or Environmental Health and Safety for assistance.

-Specific requirements for major projects (greater than 3 linear or square feet) or maintenance projects (3 or less linear or square feet) including guidelines for worker protection are published by the Division of Public Safety is available in hard copy from the Division.
+Specific requirements for major projects (greater than 3 linear or square feet) or maintenance projects (3 or less linear or square feet) including guidelines for worker protection are published by Environmental Health and Safety is available in hard copy from the Division.

 The guidelines for worker protection include the requirements for an annual physical health exam, proper use and maintenance of respirators, appropriate clothing, use of HEPA vacuum, glovebags, proper signage and proper disposal methods.

 Safe work practices must be followed in any job requiring the handling of nonfriable asbestos.
 To protect the public, limit access to only essential personnel.
-Each nonfriable asbestos job must be handled as a case-by-case situation and must therefore have approval of the Division of Public Safety prior to the start of the job.
+Each nonfriable asbestos job must be handled as a case-by-case situation and must therefore have approval of Environmental Health and Safety prior to the start of the job.
 More stringent worker practices in the situation of "about to become friable" material or more restricted access to the public may be required.
 As a minimum, all workers on the project must attend a 90 minute training session on asbestos safety.

 After the completion of most larger than maintenance jobs, the work area will be considered clean only if the clearance air sample has a fiber concentration of less than 0.009 fibers/cm3 or none detected (ND).
-If the clearance sample is greater than 0.00 9 fibers/cm3, the work area must be re-cleaned or additional air samples taken, whichever the Division of Public Safety deems necessary.
+If the clearance sample is greater than 0.00 9 fibers/cm3, the work area must be re-cleaned or additional air samples taken, whichever Environmental Health and Safety deems necessary.